IntelligentSigma/PseudoLocCodeExamples/README.md

 # PseudoLocCodeExamples
 You may get these to run, but best to use them as examples of code you can use to create PseudoLoc for your I18N testing.

+We have a CoffeeScript example that was used with NPM ...

+We have JAVA examples that were used as a MAVEN PlugIn and as StandAlone ...

+We have a JavaScript example that is similar to the CoffeeScript and Python Examples ...

+We have a Python example which is the original that all others were created from ...

+Feel Free to use the code in part or in whole.